Exceeding License Limit

 In some situations, the number of actually managed objects may exceed the license limit.
 For example, this may happen when some VMs or hosts are temporarily managed for testing or POC.

-If the license is not updated, after the grace period Veeam ONE will exclude from monitoring and reporting:
+If the license is not updated and the license limit is not increased, Veeam ONE will exclude from monitoring and reporting:

 Exceeding Sockets Limit

 For per-socket licenses, Veeam ONE does not offer any grace period.
 If the number of sockets exceeds the license limit, Veeam ONE will exclude from monitoring and reporting hosts above the license limit.